Distribute Power BI content to external guest users with Azure AD B2B

 Guest users who can edit and manage content

-When using the allow external guest users to edit and manage content in the organization feature, the specified guest users get additional access to your organization's Power BI.
+When using the allow Azure Active Directory guest users to edit and manage content in the organization feature, the specified guest users get additional access to your organization's Power BI.
 Allowed guests can see any content that they have permissions for, access Home, browse workspaces, install apps, see where they are on the access list, and contribute content to workspaces.
 They can create or be an Admin of workspaces.
 Some limitations apply.
 The Considerations and Limitations section lists those restrictions.

 To help allowed guests sign in to Power BI, provide them with the Tenant URL.
 To find the tenant URL, follow these steps.